Have you got a diastasis recti?

-Do you know how to measure your separation?
+Do you know how to measure your abdominal separation?

-Knowing how to measure this split or separation helps you manage diastasis recti repair and understand when you may benefit from diastasis recti exercises.
+Knowing how to measure separation helps you manage diastasis recti repair and understand when you may benefit from diastasis recti exercises.

 This short video shows you how to measure the size of your diastasis recti.